-Brookside Charter has implemented reporting and disease outbreak control measures in accordance with the provisions of Missouri Department of Health publication PACH-16, "Prevention and Control of Communicable Diseases: A Guide for School Administrators, Nurses, Teachers and Day Care Operators," a copy of which shall be on file in the office of the Superintendent.
-While process and procedure are set forth in more detail in that Guide, students and staff should not attend classes or other school-sponsored activities, if they (1) have, or have been exposed to, an acute (short duration) or chronic (long duration) contagious or infectious disease; and (2) are liable to transmit the contagious or infectious disease, unless the Superintendent or School Nurse has determined, based upon medical evidence, that the student:
+Brookside Charter has implemented reporting and disease outbreak control measures in accordance with the provisions of Missouri Department of Health publication PACH-16, "Prevention and Control of Communicable Diseases: A Guide for School

+Administrators, Nurses, Teachers and Day Care Operators," a copy of which shall be on file in the office of the Superintendent.
+While process and procedure are set forth in more detail in that Guide, students and staff should not attend classes or other school-sponsored activities, if they (1) have, or have been exposed to, an acute (short duration) or chronic (long duration) contagious or infectious disease; and (2) are liable to transmit the contagious or infectious disease, unless the Superintendent or School Nurse has determined, based upon medical evidence, that the student or staff member:
-(1) no longer has the disease;

-(2) is not in the contagious or infectious stage of an acute disease; or

-(3) has a chronic infectious disease that poses little risk of transmission in the school environment with reasonable precautions.
+- (1) No longer has the disease - (2) Is not in the contagious or infectious stage of an acute disease - (3) Has a chronic infectious disease that poses little risk of transmission in the school environment with reasonable precautions.